 Plan the Shopping Trip

-In addition, writing the grocery list by category means you can divide up the list and conquer.
-Give half to your hubby and you take the other half.
+- Give half to your hubby and you take the other half

 My Meal Plan Mastery Printables come in handy not only during the holidays but any time of year.
 This packet includes 9 forms: Easy Dinner Hacks, Our Favorite Meals, Weekly Meals Ingredient List, Grocery List, Weekly Menu, Freezer Labels, Freezer Inventory, and Recipe Binder Dividers.
 Read the tips included to learn the meal planning process I teach in my classes!
 Grab it HERE.